 Even Adam, whose physical body was not created by a daughter of Eve, was saved and delivered by a woman.
 For it was through a woman, Mary, that Jesus Christ came to conquer the bonds of death and sin and atoned for Adam's transgression.
 Without a woman to bear the body of Christ mankind would have been lost and fallen forever and Adam's work and purpose on the earth would have been meaningless.
 Mary was the gateway that made Christ's work possible and her nurturing the catalyst for his success.
 Even though Eve didn't give physical life to Adam she literally saved him from spiritual death by opening the way for the Savior and Redeemer to come into the world.
 Salvation, in the form of Christ, literally came to the earth through a woman.

 "Thus, it seems that through imprecise translation, our understanding of the powerful words used originally to describe Eve’s role have been diminished.
 As a result, our understanding or Mother Eve has also been diminished.
 Suppose we had all, male and female alike, been taught to understand Genesis 2:18 as something like the following, “It is not good that man should be alone.
 I will make him a companion of strength and power who has a saving power and is equal with him.”"I know that understanding the real meaning of the term "help meet" earlier in my life would have made a huge difference in how I understood my role and mission as a woman.
 I think that if I had caught the vision of who we are as women and what a marvelous stewardship the Lord has given us I wouldn't have wasted so many years and so much energy being angry that I couldn't have a man's stewardship.
-I realize now that true power come when men and women realize that they have been blessed with different gifts, abilities and stewardship's and truly work together as equal partners to help each other be successful.
-The basic truth is that men and women need each other and it is only when they are united, body, soul and mind, that God's work moves forth.
+I realize now that true power come when men and women understand that they have been blessed with different gifts, abilities and stewardship's and truly work together as equal partners to help each other be successful.
+Men and women need each other and it is only when they are united, body, soul and mind, that God's work moves forth.
 We are nothing without each other and nothing without Christ.

 “It is not good that man should be alone.
 I will make him a companion of strength and power who has a saving power and is equal with him.”